 Figure 1.
 The SSP scenarios of global socio-economic development in the 21st century in their space of challenges for mitigation and adaption (adapted from O’Neill et al. 2013) and selected key elements: growth of population, growth of the economy, lifestyle, policy orientation and technological development (O’Neill et al., 2017).

 Mitigation through carbon sequestration, e.g. by afforestation schemes or carbon capture and storage technology, was not considered.
 However, the five mitigation scenarios encompass strategies that are assumed to affect the speed and strength of technological growth of energy production technologies and infrastructure, alongside the level of global carbon tax imposed in the mitigation scenarios.
-Instead of defining a target (e.g. global average temperature increase of less than 2°C) and designing a climate policy that is likely to achieve this target (as in the Shared Policy Assumptions, SPAs, see Kriegler et al., 2014), we chose to assign mitigation strategies that are consistent with the challenges for mitigation implied by each SSP narrative.
-For example, with larger challenges to mitigation the carbon tax level would be less optimal, while the level of the global carbon tax is optimal in scenarios with low challenges to mitigation.
+Instead of defining a target (e.g. global average temperature increase of less than 2°C) and designing a climate policy that is likely to achieve this target (as in the Shared Policy Assumptions, SPAs; see Kriegler et al., 2014), we chose to assign mitigation strategies that are consistent with the challenges for mitigation implied by each SSP narrative.
+For example, the level of the global carbon tax is optimal in scenarios with low challenges to mitigation while with larger challenges to mitigation it would be less than optimal.
 The key characteristics of the SSP narratives (Fig. 1) result in varying challenges for mitigation , as for example the high energy demand in SSP5 “Taking the highway” and the slow technological change in SSP3 “A rocky road” (O’Neill et al., 2017).
-The differences in non-climate policies and institutions contribute as well to varying challenges for mitigation.
-For example, the environmental awareness and effective institutions in SSP1 “Taking the green road” decrease the challenge for mitigation compared to e.g. SSP5 “Taking the highway” (O’Neill et al., 2017).
+The differences in non-climate policies and institutions likewise contribute to varying challenges for mitigation.
+For example, the environmental awareness and effective institutions in SSP1 “Taking the green road” decrease the challenges for mitigation compared to SSP5 “Taking the highway” (O’Neill et al., 2017).
 Thus, high challenges for mitigation are not the result of political resistance per se in the SSP narratives.
-The presented novel IAM framework (Fig. 2) combines three previously published models, which are described in more detail in section 2.2.
+The presented novel IAM framework (Fig. 2) combines three previously published models, which are described in more detail in Section 2.2.